This post is by Avery Walts of SkuVault.

 Picture this: you’re a growing ecommerce company that has outgrown the storage capabilities of your basement.
 You need a big warehouse, but you’re not sure how to even begin or what to do once you have a warehouse.

-In this article, I am going to discuss the best practices and basics of running an ecommerce fulfillment warehouse.
+In this article, I am going to discuss the best practices and basics of warehouse management.
 Along the way, I will detail everything from outlining objectives to designing safety procedures for your employees.

 Let’s take a closer look at planning, strategizing, and implementing warehouse storage plans.